SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 1. Check all prerequisites (git, node, VS Code, pac)
 2. Create the folder at `C:\Users\<you>\<folder name>\`
 3. Generate all config files (`.gitignore`, agent definition, Copilot settings, helper scripts)
-4. Clone Microsoft's Power Platform Skills repository (30+ skills)
+4. Clone Microsoft's Power Platform Skills repository
 5. Initialise a git repo with the first commit
 6. Open the workspace in VS Code